-Night classes take place during term time in Education and Training Boards (ETBs), FÁS Training Centres, schools, colleges and universities throughout the country.
+Evening classes take place during term time in Education and Training Boards (ETBs), schools, colleges and universities throughout the country.
 The courses on offer vary from centre to centre so it is worth looking around if you have a particular interest you would like to pursue.

 In general you need to enrol a few weeks before the course starts.
 Enrolment takes place around mid September, again in mid-January and, in those centres with a summer term, around mid-March.

-Normally, night classes are advertised locally - for example in your local newspaper, community centre, health centre, school, parish hall, etc. Your local ETB, college, secondary school and FAS Training Centre will also be able to give you details on the courses that are on in your area and when they begin.
+Normally, evening classes are advertised locally - for example in your local newspaper, community centre, health centre, school, parish hall, etc. Your local ETB, college and secondary school will also be able to give you details on the courses that are on in your area and when they begin.

 Education and Training Boards

-The only requirement for most night classes is that you pay the fee in advance.
+The only requirement for most evening classes is that you pay the fee in advance.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.